VIRUXE/ncmiatatuning-docs/docusaurus/docs/index.md

 ## **EcuFlash - Setup and usage**

-EcuFlash is the platform we use to visualize and edit the parameters that are used by ECU, to modify these parameters is where the “tuning” process takes place.
+EcuFlash is the platform we use to visualize and edit the parameters that are used by ECU, to modify these parameters is where the "tuning" process takes place.

 ### **Metadata (aka the ROM's definition)**